Zane-T-Rice/apps/README.md

 ## What is this?

 A front-end for the [server-manager-service](https://github.com/Zane-T-Rice/server-manager-service).
-Has seperate apps for admins and users to be able to control servers managed by an instance of the server-manage-service.
+Has seperate apps for admins and users to be able to control servers managed by an instance of the server-manager-service.

 ## Requirements